KravitzLabDevices/FED1/README.md

 ## What's available?
 + <b> FED-wiki </b>
-If you'd like to build your own FED, check out the wiki for detailed instructions: https://github.com/KravitzLab/fed/wiki/
+If you'd like to build your own FED, head to the wiki for detailed instructions: https://github.com/KravitzLab/fed/wiki/

 Other links above:
 + <b>FED-Python-scripts</b>